jorioux/docs/docs/events.md

 ## :fontawesome-regular-comments: Event Chat

-The event chat allows participants and waitlisted users to communicate and stay updated about the event.
+The event chat allows participants and waitlisted members to communicate and stay updated about the event.
 Messages sent to this chat are visible to all attendees, including those on the waitlist.

-In addition to user messages, the chat also displays important activities related to the event, such as:
+In addition to messages, the chat also displays important activities related to the event, such as:

 * Members who joined or left the event.
 * Changes made to the event, such as updates to the location or time.